Laozi: Traditional accounts

+The stories assert that Laozi never opened a formal school but nonetheless attracted a large number of students and loyal disciples.
+There are many variations of a story retelling his encounter with Confucius, most famously in the Zhuangzi.
+A.C.
+Graham suggested that the Confucian version of the story presented in the Book of Rites was the original, which was borrowed and re-interpreted by the followers of Zhuang Zhou.
+His birthday is popularly held to be the 15th day of the second month of the Chinese calendar.
+In accounts where Laozi married, he was said to have had a son who became a celebrated soldier of Wei during the Warring States period.

 Tao Te Ching

-Laozi is traditionally regarded as the author of the Tao Te Ching, though the identity of its author(s) or compiler(s) has been debated throughout history.
-It is one of the most significant treatises in Chinese cosmogony.
-As with most other ancient Chinese philosophers, Laozi often explains his ideas by way of paradox, analogy, appropriation of ancient sayings, repetition, symmetry, rhyme, and rhythm.
-In fact, the whole book can be read as an analogy – the ruler is the awareness, or self, in meditation and the myriad creatures or empire is the experience of the body, senses and desires.
+The Tao Te Ching is one of the most significant treatises in Chinese cosmogony.
+It is often called the Laozi, and has always been associated with that name.
+The identity of the person or people who wrote or compiled the text has been the source of considerable speculation and debate throughout history.
+As with many works of ancient Chinese philosophy, ideas are often explained by way of paradox, analogy, appropriation of ancient sayings, repetition, symmetry, rhyme, and rhythm.
+The Tao Te Ching stands as an exemplar of this literary form.
+Unlike most works of its genre, the book conspicuously lacks a central "master" character and seldom references historical people or events, giving it an air of timelessness.

-The Tao Te Ching, often called simply Laozi after its reputed author, describes the Tao as the source and ideal of all existence: it is unseen, but not transcendent, immensely powerful yet supremely humble, being the root of all things.
+The Tao Te Ching describes the Tao as the source and ideal of all existence: it is unseen, but not transcendent, immensely powerful yet supremely humble, being the root of all things.
 People have desires and free will (and thus are able to alter their own nature).
 Many act "unnaturally", upsetting the natural balance of the Tao.
 The Tao Te Ching intends to lead students to a "return" to their natural state, in harmony with Tao.
 Language and conventional wisdom are critically assessed.
 Taoism views them as inherently biased and artificial, widely using paradoxes to sharpen the point.